 “To defend its legitimacy and prove its value, St. Methodius, at first together with his brother and then alone, did not hesitate to answer with docility the invitations to come to Rome,” said Pope John Paul II.
 They had created much that required review by Church authorities, including their innovative vernacular liturgies and Scriptures.

-Elizabeth also submitted her plans and proposals to the Church, via Bishop John Carroll, and she was faithful to the superiors given to the new comunity she founded, the Sisters of Charity of St. Joseph’s, even when she had to express her personal disapproval of them.
+Elizabeth also submitted her plans and proposals to the Church, via Bishop John Carroll, and she was faithful to the superiors given to the new community she founded, the Sisters of Charity of St. Joseph’s, even when she had to express her personal disapproval of their decisions.

 This is a hallmark of evangelization from St. Paul right up to today: Catholics defer to Peter and the successors to the Apostles, the bishops.
 This can go against the grain of our plans sometimes, but it ensures that we are laboring for God’s will, and not our own.